 Blessing Hospital and Passavant Hospital are leading the way.
 Nurses share the message of responding to babies and talking with babies.
+Nurses model talking with and responding to Baby as they teach swaddling , change diapers, and teach bathing.
 Each new parent receives a baby wipe box with “Let’s Talk!” on the box, encouraging new parents to respond to and talk with their babies.
-Every time parents uses the diaper wipes they remember the information they learned from their nurse.
+Every time parents use the diaper wipes they remember the information they learned from their nurse.

-Adams County, Brown County, Pike County Morgan County, Scott County, and Cass County Health Department nurses give a “Let’s Talk!” onsie to new babies during home visits.
+Adams County, Brown County, Pike County, Morgan County, Scott County, Schuyler County, Hancock County, McDonough County, Greene County, and Cass County Health Department nurses give a “Let’s Talk!” onsie to new babies during home visits.
 The nurses visit with the parent about the power of connecting, responding and talking with their baby.
 The “Let’s Talk!” onsie helps remind busy parents that there are many opportunities to talk back and forth with their baby.

 Women Infant Children (WIC) staff give each parent a “Let’s Talk about Food!” bib.
 Meal time is a great time to connect and talk with babies and toddlers.

-Local health departments, clinics, childcare centers, and agencies and sharing the Daily Vroom App with parents.
+Local health departments, clinics, childcare centers, and agencies share the Daily Vroom App with parents.
 What an easy way to get daily ideas for brain-building during everyday moments.

 Did you know that when babies babble, make faces, cry and gesture they are trying to talk to us?
 When we talk back and forth with babies we are helping their brains grow.
 Scientists know that the interaction literally shapes the architecture of the developing brain.
 By age 2 babies who are spoken with often are already six months ahead in vocabulary.